-There are two distinct periods in every cyclist’s life: A time when the thought of riding 100 miles seems crazy, and then when it seems like fun.
-One hundred miles is a long way to go no matter your vehicle.
-But biking it?
-That’s an all-day endeavor.
+There are two distinct periods in every cyclist’s life: A time when the thought of riding 100 miles seems crazy, and then when riding 100 miles seems like fun.
+100 miles is a long way to travel no matter the vehicle.
+But doing it on a bike?
+That can be an all-day endeavor.
 So what does it take?
-Here are our tips and training suggestions for a triple-digit ride.
+Here are our tips and training suggestions for tackling your first triple-digit ride.

 Choose a century ride — or create your own

-First, decide when and where you’re going to take on 100 miles.
-Whether it’s a race, gran fondo, or just a big adventure with friends, set a date and make the commitment!
-Decide if you’re going for a mostly flat, fast adventure, or one full of climbing.
-If you just say, “I’m going to ride a century this fall,” you might keep pushing it off until there’s a foot of snow on the ground.
-(Fat biking 100 miles is a whole different kind of adventure, by the way).
+First, don't just wing it.
+You need to decide when and where you’re going to take on 100 miles.
+You can do it during a race, a gran fondo, or you can just plan to do a big ride alone or with some friends.
+Whatever you do, it helps to set a date and make the commitment!
+If you just say, “I think I’ll ride a century sometime this year,” you might keep pushing it off until there’s a foot of snow on the ground.
+(Fat biking 100 miles is a whole different kind of adventure, by the way.)

 Create a training calendar & get some help from the experts

 Set a consistent training calendar that is realistic for your time and ability.
 Don’t increase your training hours or mileage too quickly.

 - If the bulk of your free time is on the weekend, plan shorter rides, strength training, or cross training midweek, and a long ride on the weekend. ("Long" is relative.
 It should be a distance that feels taxing but not so long that it destroys you.
 Consistency is key, and you want to be able to recover quickly enough from your long ride to continue riding the next week.)